-Category closed in terms of manufacturers plurality, the only accepted board specification is JetSurf Titanium DFI 2021 or JetSurf Titanium DFI 2022 or JetSurf Titanium DFI 2023, JetSurf Titanium DFI 2024 further specification as in section 6.2. of this rulebook.
+Category closed in terms of manufacturers plurality, the only accepted board specifications are JetSurf Titanium DFI 2021, JetSurf Titanium DFI 2022, JetSurf Titanium DFI 2023, JetSurf Titanium DFI 2024 and JetSurf Titanium DFI SL 2025.
 There is a possibility for granting an age exception in case of a rider with exceptional performances from the previous season.
-Such exception shall be granted exclusively by the O.O.D.
-Promoter and with approval of legal guardian of requesting rider.
+Such exception shall be granted exclusively by the Promoter and with approval of legal guardian of requesting rider.